reeshuffled/reeshuffled.github.io/_posts/2023-08-26-How-to-Augment-Your-Memory-With-A-Calendar.md

 ---
 layout: article
-categories: Articles
+tags:
-tags: ["Maintaining a Second Brain", "Calendars"]
+- Maintaining a Second Brain
+- Calendars
-title: "How to Augment Your Memory With A Calendar"
+title: How to Augment Your Memory With A Calendar
 slug: memory-calendar
-description: "A way to use your calendar to store temporal information for easy lookup and analysis later."
+description: A way to use your calendar to store temporal information for easy lookup and analysis later.
+category: Garden
 ---

 ## Background